I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 The bounce beam of light is then detected.

-One runs from 15 centimetres to 1 meter, 1 centimetre to 10 centimetres.
+One runs from 15 centimetres to 1 meter, and the other goes from 1 centimetre to 10 centimetres.

 It will emit an analogue signal based on the distance.